reymom/odoo_my_addons/twitter/README.md

 Twitter Connector
 -----------------

-The App connects with Twitter, allowing you to manage you account and display you favourites Tweets.
+The App connects with Twitter, allowing you to manage your account and display your favourite Tweets.

 ![Alt text](static/images/MyTwitterMenu.png?raw=true "Menu")

-This has been done in order to practice and get used to Odoo's programming tools, not to imitate the premium app built by Odoo called Social Marketing, which certainly have a kinder design and more functionality.
-Nevertheless it is very complete and integrates lots of features, so it would be useful for example for a tutorial.
-For building it, I have used the library [python-twitter](https://github.com/bear/python-twitter), which helps me not to overload the code writing all the methods from raw and it is itself pretty good.
+This has been done in order to practice and get used to Odoo's programming tools, not to imitate the premium app built by Odoo called Social Marketing, which certainly has a kinder design and more functionality.
+Nevertheless it is very complete and integrates many features, so it would be useful for example for a tutorial.
+For building it, I have used the library [python-twitter](https://github.com/bear/python-twitter), which helped me not to overload the code writing all the methods from raw and it is itself pretty good.
 So thank you and congratulations [jeremylow](https://github.com/jeremylow) for this library.